A-Obul-Reddy/7-Projects/README.md

 # Projets-30
-In this repository, I will add <b>30 python projects<b> one each day
+In this repository, I will add <b>30 python projects</b> one each day